jbienz/3DPrintables/Home/MediaRoom/FanShroud/README.md

    [Right Wing.3mf](Print/Right%20Wing.3mf)

 The .3mf files include recommended print settings such as supports and infill.
 I recommend printing with a layer height of 0.20mm.
+Infill of 20% is sufficient, though most of these pieces print solid due to their thickness.
+It's really on the middle section of each piece that uses infill.

-Infill isn't really needed as this part effectively prints solid.
-The parts can optionally be glued, but they do hold together pretty well with just compression.
+The parts can optionally be glued together, but they do hold pretty well with just compression.

 ## Images